dice-group/IGUANA/docs/configuration/tasks.md

 ## Validation Task
 The `validation`-task is used to validate the correctness of SPARQL SELECT query results.
-It compares not the direct results of the queries, but their number of bindings.
+It compares not the direct results of the queries, but their number of solutions and bindings.
 The task is configured with the following properties:

 | property    | required | description                                                                                   |